 The value of debt is added because the acquiring company also has to discharge this liability or need to pay back the debt of the company.
 Also, the concept of enterprise value focuses on the total value of the company and not just equity value.

 Enter the value of minority interest.
-This amount is added in order to arrive at the total value.
-As the acquirer company may be taking part (controlling) of the shareholding of the acquirer.
+This amount is added to arrive at the total value as the acquirer company may be taking part (controlling) of the shareholding of the acquirer.
 The portion of acquiring company is already added to the consolidated value in the first step.
 Hence the amount of minority interest also needs an addition for calculating the remaining value not held by the acquiring company.

 Cash and Cash Equivalents